apache/infrastructure-website/content/blog/Blogs has a new home.md

-Title: Infra blogs has a new home
+title: Infra blogs has a new home
 date: '2022-10-24T12:54:00+00:00'
 permalink: blogs-has-a-new-home